wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 1. For each ESG metric, users can upload supporting evidence files
 2. Users select the reporting period for each evidence file
 3. All evidence is initially created as standalone (no submission association)
-4. When a form is submitted, evidence files are automatically attached to the appropriate submissions based on the period
+4. When a form is completed or when batch submitting metrics, evidence files are automatically attached to the appropriate submissions based on the period

+### Evidence Attachment Architecture

+Evidence attachment happens at two critical points in the workflow:

+1. **Form Completion** - When a user marks a form as complete using the `complete_form` endpoint, the system automatically attaches any standalone evidence files related to the submissions in that form.

+2. **Batch Submission** - When users submit multiple metric values at once via the `batch_submit` endpoint with `auto_attach_evidence=true`, the system attaches relevant evidence files to those submissions.

+This approach ensures that evidence is attached at the most logical points in the user workflow, where users are actively working with specific forms or metrics.

 ### Frontend Implementation